CiscoDevNet/terraform-provider-aci/docs/resources/fabric_external_connection_policy.md

     * `name_alias` (nameAlias) - (string) The name alias of the BGP EVPN Peering Profile object.
 This attribute is supported in ACI versions: 2.2(1k) and later.
     * `owner_key` (ownerKey) - (string) The key for enabling clients to own their data for entity correlation.
     * `owner_tag` (ownerTag) - (string) A tag for enabling clients to add their own data.
 For example, to indicate who created this object.
     * `password` (password) - (string) The password used for establishing automatic BGP peering sessions.
-Note that this is not used when the peering type is set to manual mode, where the password is defined in the bgp::InfraPeerP object.
+Note that this is not used when the peering type is set to manual mode.
     * `type` (type) - (string) Specifies the type of BGP EVPN Peering Profile object or component.
 This helps define how the profile will be applied within the fabric.
       - Default: `automatic_with_full_mesh`
       - Valid Values: `automatic_with_full_mesh`, `automatic_with_rr`.